 Challenges and opportunities for the greening of separation science in the pharmaceutical industry

-Opportunities for reducing solvent consumption and waste generation in separation sciences used to support industrial pharmaceutical discovery and development are presented and discussed.
+Opportunities for reducing solvent consumption and waste generation in separation sciences used to support industrial pharmaceutical discovery and development are presented and discussed in this article.

 Several approaches are considered for ‘greening’ analytical chromatography, where small solvent savings multiplied across the hundreds or thousands of users found in a typical pharma company can add up to significant waste reduction.